Tuning into the risk of hearing loss

 6. Monitor listening levels.
 Use smartphone apps to monitor your sound exposure.
 Choose devices with built-in safe listening features.

-If your ears are exposed to loud music regularly, it’s important to have your ears checked if:
+If your ears are regularly exposed to loud noise regularly, like listening to music every day through headphones at a high volume, it’s important to have your ears checked if:

 • you have persistent ringing (tinnitus) in one or both ears